-See why thousands choose our centers as their preferred destination for ongoing care, including IVIG treatments.
+See why thousands choose our centers as their preferred destination for ongoing care, including IVIG Infusion treatments.

-IVIG is an infusion therapy that is indicated to treat:
+IVIG is a biologic therapy that is indicated to treat:

 What is IVIG?